ngocloan202/JavaChatSocketApplication/README.md

 ### 🛠️ Prerequisites
 Before running the application, make sure you have the following installed:
-    - Java JDK 8 or later: Download from Oracle: https://www.oracle.com/java/technologies/downloads/.
+Java JDK 8 or later: Download from [Oracle](https://www.oracle.com/java/technologies/downloads/).
-    - IDE: IntelliJ IDEA, Eclipse, or any Java-supporting IDE to run the application.
+IDE: IntelliJ IDEA, Eclipse, Netbeans or any Java-supporting IDE to run the application.